 Zhaawano has Ojibwe Anishinaabe blood running through his veins; the doodem of his ancestors from Baawitigong (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, or Marten clan.
 In Ojibwe syllabics this would be: ᐙᐱᔐᔑ᙮.

-Zhaawano, whose jewelry designs, written stories, and graphic design draw on the oral and pictorial traditions of his ancestors, works in a Canadian art discipline generally called the Native Woodland School of Art.
+Zhaawano, whose jewelry designs, written stories, and graphic design - although by law they cannot be classified as "Authentic Native American Art - draw on the oral and pictorial traditions of his ancestors, works in a Canadian art discipline generally called the Native Woodland School of Art.

 As a writer and a Woodland artist expressing himself through jewelry-making and graphic designs, Zhaawano explores and expresses the inner meaning of the life forms that surround us, which means that his work reflects the reciprocal relationships between humans, the spirits, the supernatural, the plant world, and animals.